-The deadline for all Department of Physics and Astronomy Scholarship applications is February 1st (note: May change from year to year depending on the University Scholarship plan).
-All applications should be filled out on-line using the general scholarships application procedures at TTU and the College of Arts and Sciences.
+The deadline for all Department of Physics and Astronomy scholarship applications is January 15th for graduate students and February 1st for undergraduate students.
+All applications should be filled out online using the correct university scholarship application.
 Applicants do not need to apply for a particular physics endowed scholarship.
-After the deadline has passed, the departmental scholarship committee retrieves the information corresponding to the entire pool of applicants majoring in Physics and decides the amounts to be granted and the recipients of the Department of Physics and Astronomy Scholarships.
-In addition, the departmental scholarship committee recommends several Physics major applicants for merit-based and need-based College of Arts and Sciences scholarships.
+After the deadline has passed, the departmental scholarship committee retrieves the application materials from the university's scholarship website and determines the amounts to be granted and the recipients of the Department of Physics and Astronomy scholarships.
+In addition, the departmental scholarship committee recommends several physics majors for merit-based and need-based College of Arts and Sciences scholarships.

 Department of Physics Endowed Scholarships and Scholarship Donors

 The Department of Physics and Astronomy is very fortunate to have several endowed scholarships for our students.
 This would obviously not be true without the significant generosity of the donors of these scholarships over many years.
 The Department of Physics and Astronomy and all of the scholarship recipients are very grateful to these donors.
 What follows are brief discussions of the donors of these scholarships, along with brief descriptions of the scholarships they have made possible.

 Mr. J. Fred and Mrs. Odetta Greer Bucy